Nun-z/Nun-z.github.io/README.md

 **5.**  Click on the "save" button at the bottom of the screen.

-**6.**  Click on the "english" link that is now displayed in the store listings section.
+**6.**  Click on the "English" link that is now displayed in the store listings section.

 ![englishlink](https://i.imgur.com/ud9KS4Q.png "click on the language link")